gelding vs stallion

 Stallion:

 Stallions usually exhibit territorial and dominant behaviour due to their breeding instincts.
 When introducing them to other stallions or other horses in a herd, you must take precautions to ensure smooth social interactions.
+Younger stallions may be especially prone to challenging social dynamics and dominance behaviors during integration.

 Generally, their urge to establish dominance can lead to challenges when integrating them into a herd.